Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/HW_Emulation/README.md

 <a href="./README.md#Command-line-project-source-code-debug-with-Vitis-IDE">Command Line project Source Code Debug with the Vitis IDE</a>
 </td>
 <td>
-This section helps you debug your command line project by using the features of the Vitis IDE debugger without porting your system design to the IDE.
+This section helps you debug your command line project by using the features of the AMD Vitis&trade; IDE debugger without porting your system design to the IDE.
 </td>
 </tr>